Annusingh127/javascript/README.md

 # javascript
-code for javascript it is demo of github
+code for javascript it is demo of github.